 Dr. Marcus Long — President

-Chad Altwine — Vice President of Operations
+Chad Altwine — Vice President for Operations

-Tabitha Likness — Vice President for Finance and Administration
+Tabitha Likness — Vice President for Finance and Administration / CFO

-Dr. Kathy Magorian — Dean of Faculty, Dean of Nursing and Health Sciences
+Dr. Kathy Magorian — Dean of Faculty & Dean of Nursing and Health Sciences

 Dr. William Miller — Executive Vice President and Provost

-Joanna Mueller — Assistant to the President
+Joanna Mueller — Assistant to the President & Assistant to the Executive Vice President and Provost

 Barb Rezac — Vice President for Mission and Advancement